 • Please leave valuables and jewelry at home.

-• Bring any prior mammography or ultrasound films with you if they were not performed at the WHS Women’s Center.
+• Bring any prior mammography or ultrasound films with you if they were not performed at the UPMC Washington Women’s Center.

 • Report directly to the Admitting Department on the 2nd floor (main lobby).

-• You will be directed to the MRI department on the ground floor of the WHS Washington Hospital.
+• You will be directed to the MRI department on the ground floor of the UPMC Washington Hospital.

 • Plan on being in the department for up to two hours.